ns5ub/DSSystemsLabs/FinalProject_DiscordBot/README.md

 Try `d.spell acid arrow`

 Connects to the DnD API and gives a description of the spell with other useful information.

+The DnD 5e API is accessible here: https://www.dnd5eapi.co/ It allows users to query any of the features, spells, and monsters included in the System Reference Document for the tabletop game Dungeons and Dragons.

 ### Prediction